This article explains how to use Shader Editor to change the look of your 3D models in Blender.

 First, delete Principled BSDF node with the [X] key, which is already connected, while it is selected.

 To add a new node, press [Shift+A] to open the menu.

-Try it out and select “Glossy BSDF” (Glossy) from the “Shader” menu.
+Select “Glossy BSDF” (Glossy) from the Shader menu.

 Once the Node is added, drag a line from “BSDF” on the right side of the Glossy BSDF in order to draw a line from “BSDF” to “Surface” in the Material Output.

 The nodes are now connected, and the previews reflect that!

 Shaders alone cannot reflect fine patterns other than textures.

 To add an arbitrary pattern, press [Shift]+[A] and select “Image Texture” from the “Texture” menu.

 You can select an image from the Image Texture node’s “Open”.
 In this case, we set up the following texture.

 The textures are now updated.
 If you want to adjust the position of the textures in detail, you will need to do separately in UV editing process.